-22. Meals will be served outside or in classrooms instead of cafeterias or dining rooms with individually plated or bagged meals as much as practicable.
+22. Meals will be served outside as much as possible or in classrooms instead of cafeterias or dining rooms with individually plated or bagged meals as much as practicable.

 Except on rain days, students have always eaten outside; there is no cafeteria on campus.
 The COVID-19 specific updates to our meal program are as follows: